 Damage to the front part of the brain may cause changes in intelligence, movement, logic, personality traits, and thinking patterns.
 If this area is affected following a stroke it may also make planning difficult.

 Damage to the right side of the brain can cause loss of attention span, focus and memory issues, and trouble recognizing faces or objects even if they’re familiar.
 It can also result in behavior changes, like impulsiveness, inappropriateness, and depression.

 Damage to the left side of the brain can cause difficulty speaking and understanding language, memory problems, trouble reasoning, organizing, thinking mathematically/analytically, and behavior changes.

 Following a stroke, you’re also at a higher risk of having a seizure.
 This often depends on the size of the stroke, the location, and its severity.
-One study showed 1 in 10 individuals can develop seizures after a stroke.
+One study showed 1 in 10 individuals can develop

 A stroke is often caused by existing issues within the circulatory system that build up over time.
 These are often due to complications related to high cholesterol, high blood pressure, smoking, and diabetes.
 A stroke can be caused by bleeding, known as a hemorrhagic stroke, or blocked blood flow called an ischemic stroke.
 A clot typically causes blocked blood flow strokes.
 These are the most common, causing nearly 90 percent of all strokes.

 If you’ve had a stroke, you are at a higher risk of having a second stroke or heart attack.
 To prevent another stroke, your doctor will recommend lifestyle changes, like eating healthy and being more physically active.
 They may also prescribe medications.